Skip to contentSkip to navigationSkip to topbar

 • Path parameter support: Twilio Functions does not provide support for path parameters.
 You must provide query parameters or JSON in order to pass information into your application.

-Now that you have an understanding of the request flow to your Functions, it's time to learn about the execution process, handler method, and response building processes.
+Now that you understand the request flow, learn about the execution process, the handler method, and how to build responses.